 Rail companies’ Emergency Response Plans (ERP)

 A railway dispatcher will typically be the first to be alerted to an impending or actual emergency through their normal communications network.
 Depending on the location of the emergency and the materials involved, there may be a need to implement emergency response plans (ERP).

 Railway companies have their own emergency response plans (ERP)Footnote 3.
 The ERP are designed to mitigate incidents quickly and professionally, using the railway companies’ own resources (including sub-contracted parties who may bring special expertise and equipment to the scene).
-A railway company’s ERP may be relied upon for incidents that do not require an ERAP.
 Note that ERP are not reviewed and/or approved by Transport Canada.

 Emergency Response Assistance Plans (ERAP)

-Companies that ship flammable liquids by rail may be required to have an approved ERAP if the quantity in the tank car exceeds 10,000L and is one of the listed dangerous goods in Subsection 7.1(6) of the Transportation of Dangerous Goods Regulations.
-ERAP are reviewed and approved by Transport Canada and are designed for incidents involving dangerous goods that require special technical knowledge and/or equipment not typically available to First Responders or railway companies.
-ERAP are generally held by the persons offering for transport or importing the dangerous goods and the plan must identify their response to a number of scenarios.
+Companies that handle, offer for transport, transport or import flammable liquids by rail may be required to have an approved ERAP if the quantity in the tank car exceeds 10,000L and is one of the listed dangerous goods in Subsection 7.2(1)(f) of the Transportation of Dangerous Goods Regulations.
+ERAPs are reviewed and approved by Transport Canada and are designed for incidents involving dangerous goods that require special technical knowledge and/or equipment that may not be available to First Responders.

 The plan must include information such as, but not limited to: